FannyBaulu/Projet_Java/README.md

 Then Next>Finish.

 After this, you need to link your workbench with the program.
-In order to do so, open the Database.java and in the method "private Database" change the url, the user and the passwd according to your Workbench access information.
+In order to do so, open the Database.java class and in the method "private Database" change the url, the user and the password according to your Workbench access informations.

  ![Screenshot](screendDatabase.png)